odedindi/BlazingToDos/README.md

 - Issue tracker: https://github.com/odedindi/BlazingToDos/issues
   - In case of sensitive bugs like security vulnerabilities, please contact me at odedindi@gmail.com directly instead of using issue tracker.
-- I value the care and effort to improve the security and privacy of this project!
+- I value the care and effort to improve the security and privacy of this project as well as the code itself, so do not hesitate to contact me!

 ## Licensing